Diane Ferrero-Paluzzi, Ph.D.

 Office: 18 President Street Room 200

 Monday, 1-3 p.m.; Tuesday, 2-3 p.m.; Wednesday, 1-3 p.m; Thursday, 2-3 p.m.

 Dr. Ferrero-Paluzzi is the founder and director of the Speakers' Center and works with students and community members who have communication anxiety and/or want to improve public speaking delivery.
 She is a vocal coach, communication consultant, and accent modification professional.

 Dr. Ferrero-Paluzzi’s research interests include health communication, philosophy of communication, physician-patient relationships, communication apprehension, narrative storytelling, tourism, nonverbal communication, medical curricula, therapy dogs and aging in healthcare.

-She is currently working with Professor Armiento-DeMaria on a project on using a therapy dog in the Speech Clinic as a way to stimulate speech production.
+She is currently working with Professor Armiento-DeMaria and undergraduate students on a project on using a therapy dog in the Speech Clinic as a way to stimulate speech production.
 She is currently working on her Clinical Communication textbook.